 Urethral stricture is scarring in the inner tube of the penis that allows the urine to flow out of the body.
 The scar tissue can sometimes block the flow of urine creating problems.
+Urethral strictures are relatively rare in women.

 Trauma, chronic inflammation, STIs, repeated procedures/surgeries, and radiation therapy of that region of the body can all be direct causes of urethral stricture.
 It is also possible for some men to have a form of urethral stricture disease.